 "Leasing is an important source of finance to business.
 Therefore, it's important FASB accounting for leases provides users of financial statements with a complete and understandable picture of an entity’s leasing activities.”

 The Boards issued two exposure drafts, the first in 2010 and the second in 2013.
 Following the release of the drafts, the Boards undertook extensive outreach.
 They completed fieldwork meetings where members of the Boards and staff visited financial statement preparers, both public and nonpublic, lessees and lessors.

-After years of rumors of an imminent announcement, on January 26, 2017, the boards released the new standards - FASB ASC 842, IFRS 16 and GASB 87.
+After years of rumors of an imminent announcement, on January 26, 2017, the Boards released the new standards - FASB ASC 842, IASB IFRS 16, and GASB 87.

 FASB has retained a two-part classification for leases – finance and operating.

 All other leases would be considered Operating Type Leases.